-Social media has risen astronomically at events in the last 3 years, acting as a ‘live feed’ for all activity from wedding proposals to updates on bar queues.
+Social media has risen astronomically at events, acting as a ‘live feed’ for all activity from wedding proposals to updates on bar queues.
 However, it is also an instant “panic button” if not measured, assessed, or planned for.
 Managing social traffic at events is key to managing potential issues with crowds, possible incidents, and ensuring all known issues are tracked and responded to.

 During the actual event itself, it’s important to have a clear plan for managing crowd control so that everyone remains safe while still having a great time.

-This is just a small snippet of the areas that need to be considered for music events taken from Simon Garrett's keynote speech for Airsweb (now EcoOnline) User Conference.
+This is just a small snippet of the areas that need to be considered for music events taken from Simon Garrett's keynote speech for EcoOnline's User Conference.